tania235/fisatmainproject/README.md

-fisatproject - FISAT Main Project Template
+fisattraining - FISAT Industry Training Template
 =====================================

-This is a template for use in main project report.
+This is a template for use in industry training report.

 A tex file is given as a reference.
 Make changes to that tex file only.
 Inorder to get the tex file working you need to put all the files here in same folder.
 Requirements for getting this template working is